nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 ## Glossary

 System Modelling
-:   apprach to software development where a system is represented as a set of
+:   approach to software development where a system is represented as a set of
-    models that can be automcatically transformed to executable code
+    models that can be automatically transformed to executable code

 Model-driven engineering
 :   aims to  generate a complete or partial system implementation from the